Phelps Dodge: Subdivisions

 In South America, the company had several very large copper mining operations in Peru.
 In the Congo of Africa, Phelps Dodge Corporation was the majority owner and operator of the Tenke Fungurume project, generally considered to be the world's largest undeveloped copper/cobalt project.

 A subsidiary of Phelps Dodge Corporation, Climax Molybdenum, is the largest primary producer of molybdenum in the world.
 At the Henderson mine west of Empire, Colorado, Climax Molybdenum has produced more than 160 million tons of ore and 770 million pounds of molybdenum since the mine opened in 1976.
-Climax Molybdenum also owns the inactive Climax molybdenum mine, north of Leadville, Colorado.
+Climax Molybdenum also owns the Climax molybdenum mine, north of Leadville, Colorado.

 In 1906, Phelps-Dodge acquired the Dawson Fuel Company of Dawson, New Mexico to mine coal for its copper smelting operations.
-Major accidents include the explosion at the Dawson Stag Canyon #2 mine which resulted in 264 deaths, and is one of the deadliest coal mining accidents in U.S. history.
+Major accidents include the explosion at the Dawson Stag Canyon No. 2 mine which resulted in 264 deaths, and is one of the deadliest coal mining accidents in U.S. history.

 The company employed more than 13,500 people worldwide.

 Expansion and acquisition

-On Sunday, November 19, 2006, Freeport-McMoRan announced that it planned to acquire Phelps Dodge for $25.9 billion in cash and stock to create the world's largest publicly traded copper mining company.
+On Sunday, November 19, 2006, Freeport-McMoRan announced that it planned to acquire Phelps Dodge for $25.9 billion in cash and stock.
 Stockholders for both companies voted on the proposal March 14, 2007.
 On Monday, March 19, 2007, Phelps Dodge Corporation was acquired by Freeport-McMoRan (NYSE: FCX), creating the world's largest publicly traded copper company, with 25,000 employees at acquisition.

 At the time of its acquisition in 2007, Phelps Dodge Corporation had large copper mining operations in Bagdad, Morenci, Sahuarita, Safford and Miami, Arizona.
 In New Mexico, the Tyrone, between Lordsburg and Silver City and the El Chino Mine, northeast of Bayard.
 Several of these locations provide ores rich in molybdenum as well.
 It had recently begun development of the Safford Mine near Safford, Arizona.
 In 2006, revenue was $11.910 billion USD, operating income was $4.226 billion, and net income was $3.017 billion.